 As parents, you are probably super excited about having another baby.
 The youngest family members might not see things in the same way that you do and that is natural.
 They may have many fears, feelings of anxiety, and questions.
 What is going to be my life like with a small brother or sister?
 Is my mom still going to pay as much attention to me?
 Will anyone really care about me?
 Will the new baby steal all the attention and love?

 Your child is going to have to get used to the idea of being a big siblings and you need you talk to them about what to expect.
 Encourage them talk about their feelings and let them ask questions.
 Most of all, offer them reassurance that even though things may change, you love them and you care about them and that will never change.
+I wrote a journal that you may find helpful for kids to know what to expect and be reassured.
+It makes a great gift for when you tell your older child about the baby.

 Before the Baby Is Born